How to on-board staff when working remotely

 We’ve all had to adapt to new ways of working with Covid-19 disrupting businesses and lives worldwide.
 When whole companies start working from home, many have to adapt to how to better communicate and continue to be productive in our jobs.
 It also means, just because we are working from home, doesn’t mean you can’t recruit.
 It takes months to build talent pipelines and if competitors are slowing down it can be a tremendous opportunity to attract outstanding candidates.

-Corvus have an in-depth remote recruitment process available which provides a platform for collaboration with key decision makers, including behavioural testing and video interviews which save time and money.
+Corvus have developed a remote recruitment methodology which provides a platform for collaboration with key decision makers, including behavioural testing and video interviews which save time and money; called Corvus Assured.

 Furthermore, we know it can be daunting to think of on-boarding a staff member, so we’ve put together this guide on how to on-board staff when most people are working remotely.